top of page

 Integrity

 The word integrity comes from the Latin noun integritas , meaning “wholeness” or “completeness.”
 One way to understand integrity, then, is as the state of being whole and consistent in our thoughts, words, and actions.
-As individuals, we live rich inner lives filled with ideas, feelings, values, and principles that we try to live by.
+As individuals, we lead rich inner lives filled with ideas, feelings, values, and principles we strive to live by.
 All of these exist in our minds, private and invisible to others.
 No one can truly “see” what we think or feel except ourselves.
-We express our
+We express our i

 cantensb